Suleyman Kerimov: Polymetal

-Role in the 2008 crisis
+Role in the 2008 financial crisis

-As markets around the world began to tighten in 2007, Kerimov and his associates expected that Russia would suffer more than the West from the impending economic crisis.
+As markets around the world began to tighten in 2007, Kerimov and his associates expected that Russia would suffer more than the West from the 2008 financial crisis.
 A concerted effort was thus made to build closer ties with Western banks.
 Kerimov decreased his stakes in Gazprom and other Russian blue chips and approached Wall Street, proposing to invest the vast majority of his fortune to defend the institutions from short-sellers.
 In return, it was expected that Kerimov would receive favorable lending terms for future loans.

 In 2007, Kerimov invested billions in Morgan Stanley, Goldman Sachs, Deutsche Bank, Credit Suisse and other financial institutions.
 Though neither Kerimov nor the Western banks have disclosed the exact size of his investment, it was sizeable enough for Kerimov to receive a call from the United States Treasury during the darkest days of the economic crisis imploring the Russian oligarch not to sell his stakes.

 Polyus Gold

-Following his losses during the economic crisis, Kerimov shifted his investment strategy to buying stakes large enough to influence the strategies of the companies he invests in.
-In 2009, Nafta Moskva bought a $1.3 billion stake (37% stake) in OAO Polyus Gold, Russia’s largest gold producer, from Vladimir Potanin.
+Following his losses during the 2008 financial crisis, Kerimov shifted his investment strategy to buying stakes large enough to influence the strategies of the companies he invests in.
+In 2009, Nafta Moskva bought a $1.3 billion stake (37% stake) in OAO Polyus Gold, Russia's largest gold producer, from Vladimir Potanin.

 Later the stake was increased up to 40.2%.
 In 2012 the company held an IPO on the London Stock Exchange.

 In 2015 Kerimov's share in Polyus Gold was transferred to his son, Said.